uzh-rpg/rpg_svo_example/svo_ros/doc/install.md

 ### Install

 #### Create the install workspace
-Extract the `svo` install workspace zip file to where you want to install the binaries (e.g., your home folder).
+Copy the `svo` install workspace to where you want to install the binaries (e.g., your home folder).
 Then we should have a folder `~/svo_install_ws` with a subfolder named `install`.

 Run the script within the workspace to fix some hardcoded paths: